apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Static Pods
 - all of systematic pods that executes with your k8s cluster, which are these 4: controller, etcd, scheduler, API-Server
 - kube-proxy and core-dns pods are add-on not static pod!
+- Kubelet watch this path and make changes as soon as you make them in this directory
+- ` /etc/kubernetes/manifests/etcd.yaml `
+- ` /etc/kubernetes/manifests/kube-apiserver.yaml `
+- ` /etc/kubernetes/manifests/kube-controller.yaml `
+- ` /etc/kubernetes/manifests/kube-scheduler.yaml `

+- all static pods have ` -master ` at end of their name

 # Kubernetes Course
 # Contents